vazaha-nl/mastodon-api-client/README.md

 - feature complete: every documented api method and entity has been implemented
 - fully typed: every function, argument, property and result is typed, using generics where applicable
-- documented: every api method and argument is documented using docblocks, and contain a link to the relevant page at https://docs.joinmastodon.org
+- documented: every api entity, method and argument is documented using docblocks, and contain a link to the relevant page at https://docs.joinmastodon.org
-- tested: the code is covered by unit tests, and passes phpstan analysis on the highest level
+- tested: the code is covered by unit and integration tests, and passes phpstan analysis on the highest level
-- auto generated: classes are auto generated based on the [Mastodon markup documentation](https://github.com/mastodon/documentation) (in absence of a good openapi spec)
+- up to date: classes are auto generated based on the [Mastodon markup documentation](https://github.com/mastodon/documentation) (in absence of a good openapi spec)

 ## Requirements